High on Vicodin: Can Vicodin Be Used Recreationally?

 If not used carefully, people can experience a range of unwanted sensations.
-The question is: can you get high off Vicodin?
+The question is: can one get high off Vicodin?

 It is very unlikely that someone will accidently get high on Vicodin while respecting the doctor’s prescription.

 The decision of the exact dosage is the physician’s responsibility.
-Based on your pain level and your history of painkiller use, the type and dose of pain reliever will differ.
+Based on the pain level and the history of painkiller use, the type and dose of pain reliever will differ.
 Usually, Vicodin is not intended for prolonged use, precisely because it has potential for dependence and even addiction.

 There are three main Vicodin formulations, with the following usage guidelines: